 NOTE: Credential holders who are AHIMA members pay their recertification fees during their annual membership renewal (this includes the mandatory annual coding self-review fee for coding credentials).
-If a customer doesn't pay membership dues for both years of their two-year recertification cycle they are required to pay the non-member recertification fee.
-This also applies to any individuals whose membership expired prior to September 30th.
+Please note that if a customer doesn't pay membership dues for both years of the two-year recertification cycle they are required to pay the non-member recertification fee.

 Primary credential (based on credential hierarchy) fee, plus $50 for each additional credential.
 Credential Hierarchy:

 Health Information Management (HIM) is a constantly evolving field, and professionals in this HIM field require the most recent knowledge to move the profession forward.
 Frequently new findings regarding best practices, technology, privacy and security, research, and new information is introduced into the field, such as annual clinical coding updates, healthcare laws and regulations to a point that it is essential for experts in the field to regularly maintain and enhance their HIM knowledge base.
 For these reasons a certification cycle of two years has been established, during which time certificants will be required to attain a specific number of CEUs in order to refresh existing knowledge and skills as well as acquire new knowledge and skills relating to advances in the HIM field and changing job responsibilities.

 The initial recertification cycle for newly credentialed certificants (first credential obtained) begins on the day the exam was passed, plus the additional two (2) year recertification period.
 A credential is awarded when a candidate: